tomaztk/Connection-strings-R/README.md

-# Curated list of different connection strings for R Language
+# Curated list of connection strings for R Language

 ## Motivation: